arwes/arwes/docs/guidelines/states/states.md

 An UI mounted node in a system can have 4 states:

 - **Exited**: Transitioned out.
 If a node is animated, this is its initial state.
-If a node is animated and it is going to be removed, this is its final state.
+If a node is animated and it is going to be removed, this should be its final state.
 The node component should be invisible.
 - **Entering**: Transitioning in.
 The node component is being assembled to be visible.
 - **Entered**: Transitioned in.
 If a node component is not animated, this will be always its state.
 The node component should be completely visible.